-Students must be able to set clear and reasonable timeframes within the debt collection policy's relevant section as indicated in the sample answer.
+Students must be able to set clear and reasonable timeframes within the relevant section of the debt collection policy, as indicated in the sample answer.

-Students must include a realistic timeframe for each step, to align with statutory deadlines, in accordance with the guidelines and relevant legislation.
+Students must include a realistic timeframe for each step to align with statutory deadlines in accordance with the guidelines and relevant legislation.